mighty-gerbils/gerbil/doc/reference/std/errors.md

 ```scheme
 (define dump-stack-trace? (make-parameter #t))
 ```
-A parameter that controls whether `with-exception-stack-trace` will actually dump a stack trace to standard error.
+A parameter that controls whether some a stack trace will be dumped when an exception is presented to the user.

-(`with-exception-stack-trace` is itself notably used by the primordial thread exception handler installed by `spawn-actor`).
+This parameter is notably used by the `display-exception` method for the `Error` type in the runtime, and by `with-exception-stack-trace` (see above) that is also used in the default exceptio handler installed in threads spawned with `spawn-actor`.
+It is also heeded by `exit-with-error` (see below).

 You can `(dump-stack-trace? #f)` or locally `(parameterize ((dump-stack-trace? #f)) ...)`